kehanabcd/Positional-Data-GPS/README.md

 # Positional-Data-GPS

-Folder Position includes players' positional data
+Folder "Position" includes players' positional data

+"Spanish Football pitch" indludes the latitude and longitude of the pitch